Derrick & Kaitlin’s Story: “He Messed with the Wrong Family”

 Then he boarded a flight back to Heathrow and blocked Kaitlin’s number.

-Days later, with her mom Jill now by her side, Kaitlin returned to the hospital where a doctor finally performed a sexual assault forensic exam (SAFE) in the presence of a female police officer.
+Days later, with her mom, Jill, now by her side, Kaitlin returned to the hospital, where a doctor finally performed a SAFE exam in the presence of a female police officer.

 Extensive, infected internal injuries revealed to the medical team what Kaitlin already knew: she had been raped.